ElhabashyLab/ISDB/README.md

-   8. **Build the ISDB Database**
+   7. **Build the ISDB Database**

-      To compile the ISDB database locally, execute the main build script from within the `main` directory:
+      To build the ISDB database locally, run the main build script from the main directory:

       ```bash
       cd main
       bash buildDB.sh